temporalio/documentation/blog/2022-05-13-caching-api-requests-with-long-lived-workflows.md

 Next, let's write a Workflow that calls this Activity once per day.
 With Temporal Workflows, you can simply write a `while (true) {}` loop with a [JavaScript sleep](https://masteringjs.io/tutorials/fundamentals/sleep) that pauses the Workflow until the next time you need to refresh exchange rates.
-Writing the Workflow this way may seem counterintuitive, because we've all had to learn over the course of our careers that writing applications isn't this easy.
+Writing the Workflow this way might seem counterintuitive, because we've all had to learn over the course of our careers that writing applications isn't this easy.
 But, with Temporal, it actually is this easy!

 ```ts